jiweigang1/janito/docs/reference/api.md

 - CLI entry points and utilities for command-line usage.

-### janito.termweb.app

-- Quart-based web application entry point for file viewing and browser-based interaction.
-Provides the main web interface for interacting with the agent and tools via HTTP, and enables clickable file links in CLI environments.

 ---

 For detailed class and method documentation, see the source code or future expanded API docs.